ilcardella/ArduinoCoffeeMachine/docs/index.rst

 To add a PID controller to the coffee machine we'll need to replace the existing thermostats that control the heater.
 There are 2 thermostats to allow the operation of the machine heating water to brew temperature and also steam temperature.
-Unfortunately these thermostat do not allow fine control of the water temperature, meaning that they don't keep the water/steam temperature stable enough to allow consistency of the brewed coffee.
+Unfortunately these thermostats do not allow a fine control of the water temperature, being a simple on/off switch without any logic behind.
+The result is that they don't keep the water/steam temperature stable enough to allow consistency of the brewed coffee.

 .. toctree::